Utilising CO2 and waste to make concrete stronger, cheaper and cleaner

 Recycled waste

-Our carrier is derived from waste streams, turning waste into value and promoting a circular approach.
-Examples include, recycled wood waste, glass waste, ceramic waste and plastic waste
+Our material is derived from abundant feedstocks, in particular calcium (waste) streams, turning waste into value and promoting a circular approach.

 recycling